dfirsov/jasmin-leakage-freeness/README.md

 * `constants.jazz` defines Jasmin's global variable `bn_glob_p` to be equal to a 2048-bit safe prime from RFC 352 which is used for testing.
 * `bn_rsample.jazz` implements uniform sampling from `[0..bn_glob_p-1]` interval.
 * `bn_rsample.h` C-interface of external calls for the uniform sampling entry points.
-* `example/example.c` C-wrapper which links the rejection sampling function with systemcall providers.
+* `example/example.c` C-wrapper which links the rejection sampling function with system call providers.
-* `example/syscalls/` (random and pseudo-random) implementation of Jasmin's `#randombytes` systemcall.
+* `example/syscalls/` (random and pseudo-random) implementation of Jasmin's `#randombytes` system call.

 ### `proof/`
 * `LeakageFreeness_Analysis.ec` - analysis of leakage-freeness definitions (see the paper).